-Hydration is key, especially for expectant moms!
+Hydration is key, especially for expectant moms and their unborn baby!
 Not only do pregnant women need it to support their growing baby, but it also has many added benefits during pregnancy.
 Pregnant people should drink around 10 8-ounce glasses of water per day.
 This is more than the generally recommended amount of 8 per day for the average population.

 But, let’s face it, drinking plain water as your only source of hydration can get boring after some time.
 You might even feel the need to grab a soda or a warm cup of coffee to change it up and give your taste buds some flavor.
 However, those choices are not always the best during pregnancy.
 Especially because caffeinated beverages and overly sugary drinks are discouraged and not recommended as nutritious means to support pregnancy.

-I know, it’s no fun to cut off your favorite drink from your diet.
+I know, it’s no fun to cut off your favorite drink from your diet but it’s not long term.
 Still, it’s all for the health of your baby!
 There are certain drinks that can put your future child in harm’s way and therefore are not safe to consume while expecting.
 And don’t sweat it if you’re unsure of which beverages are the ones you should steer clear of.
-I’m here to guide you through it!
+Pregnancy can lead to healthy choices and I’m here to guide you through it!

 Keep reading to find out what NOT to drink while pregnant!